-Researching a Soldier who Served in the 1st (Royal) Dragoons in WW1
+Researching a Soldier who Served in the 1st (Royal) Dragoons in the First World War

 Start off with my generic British Army Research Guides especially those concerning Medal Records and Abbreviations and Acronyms.
 I’d recommend downloading the two war diaries and looking at a copy of the regimental history.

 Officers: Start by trying to find a service record but not all have survived to the present day.
 If a record has survived it will either be at the National Archives or if an officer served past April 1922 then it will still be held by the Ministry of Defence.
-I offer a copying service for officer’s service records held at the National Archives.
 I have written an article to help you order records from the MOD.
 The war diaries of the 1st (Royal) Dragoons contain the names of many officers and a newspaper search is always worthwhile.
 My articles on British Army Lists, London Gazette and Hart’s Army List will help you.

 Lieutenant Arthur Herbert Burn 1st (Royal) Dragoons who was killed in action at Ypres on 29 October 1914.
 There is a service record available for Burn at the National Archives: WO 339/11195.
 This photograph was taken from The Sphere which is an excellent newspaper to search if you’re looking for an officer who died during the war.
 The Sphere has been digitized and can be viewed on FindmyPast.